oat-sa/taohub-articles/forge/Rest.md

 The Digest protocol is not yet implemented.
 Steps left for implementing it :<br/>

-- Store along user definition their hash upon user creation and update\
+- Store along user definition their hash upon user creation and update<br/>
 - Retreeve this hash and combine it within RestCommonModule.php

 How to contribute here ?